What are coconut aminos? I answer this question as well as listing some of my favourite coconut aminos recipes and how to use this sauce in cooking.

 As the name suggests, it is high in amino acid, containing 17 different types.
 Amino acids are the building blocks of protein and are essential to our health and nutrition.
 Amino acids play a vital role in muscle repair, brain and nervous system function.
 They also assist in boosting the immune system and physical energy levels.
-Coconut aminos have been found to contain 14 times the amount of amino acids found in soy sauce.
+This wonder sauce has been found to contain 14 times the amount of amino acids found in soy sauce.

 Due to the way the sauce is processed, it remains raw and enzymatically alive – which means it is better for you!